keyes-timothy/med-pride/reports/outness_paper/outness_report.md

 </table>

-## Who is “out” - some visualizations
+## Who is “out” in medical school?

 With these basics out of the way, we can plot which medical students report being comfortable being “out” at different stages of medical